 This is identical to the above ECal security wipe program but is designed for use without a PNA.
 This can be run on an ENA or any Windows PC.
 There is no real installation process; the required files are

 simply placed into the directory: C:\Program Files\ECalWipe.
 Instructions are included.
-The latest version (3.22) can now display the memory size and dump all memory to a file for security purposes.

 Note: To run on the ENA, firmware revision 9.2 or later is required.
 After the clear/sanitize/recall, the ECal needs to be unplugged/plugged again to reflect the ECal characterization status on the ENA firmware.